KIT-IAI/SDM_Plugin_HelloWorld/README.md

 # Hello World PlugIn Example

-See how to use the PlugIn interface, how the internal database can be accessed and how results can be displayed in a simple dialog.
+See how to use the PlugIn interface for the [KITModelViewer](https://github.com/KIT-IAI/SDM_KITModelViewer), how the internal database can be accessed and how results can be displayed in a simple dialog.

 <img width="1518" alt="HelloWorldPlugIn" src="https://github.com/KIT-IAI/SDM_Plugin_HelloWorld/assets/7059379/683ad5bf-6b80-4bd9-a76b-443a37205642">